Introduction

 Alright, javascript.
 We will divide it into 3 sections:

-- loadTweets: This is how we retrieve tweets.
-We use AJAX to call twitter API in JSON format and then process it.
+• loadTweets: This is how we retrieve tweets.
+We use AJAX to call a PHP Twitter API wrapper which will return data in JSON format.
+This function retrieves and processes it.

 JQTWEET = {